marcus-crane/utf9k/blog/2023-11-21-vehicle-congestion-gnss.md

 > Unlike a smartphone or removable device, a permanently mounted OBU will be a reminder of continuous vehicle tracking.
 This will raise additional privacy concerns with vehicle users, particularly when non-chargeable vehicle trips are undertaken.

-You can read the rest of the report but the gist is that all of this is very much a pipe dream that would be extremely difficult to implement purely from a logistics level before you even get into how to tackle the social and privacy perceptions that the public will ultimately have.
+You can read the rest of the report but the gist is that all of this is very much a pipe dream.
+Even if you could figure out how to implement it from a logstical point of view, you'd quickly run into the social and privacy perceptions that the public will ultimately have.

 With that, I have saved myself from being beeminded into financial ruin and I can promptly forget any of this ever happened until we all live in a cyberpunk dystopia where we can be tag-teamed by Big Car and Big Tax all day long.

 [^1]: While I initially signed up due to their new [Readwise Reader](https://blog.beeminder.com/readwise/) integration, I had been vaguely aware that it existed for about the last 10 years.
 I think I had passed it off as being unmaintained since they hadn't injected 90% whitespace into their margins.
 Ironically, they're probably more active (in a user-facing sense) than any other company I can think of!
 Also, I'm writing this post so something works.

 [^2]: They're also Voyager's Website of the Year.
-Presumably an award that can only be awarded by a panel of judges who are blind, masochist and with a level of self respect that starts at "It's not so bad, they only have 4 chumboxes nestled amongst their 1:9 content-to-ad ratio"
+Presumably an award that can only be awarded by a panel of judges who are blind, masochistic and with a level of self-respect that starts at "It's not so bad, they only have 4 chumboxes nestled amongst their 1:9 content-to-ad ratio"

 [^3]: A real person who has a name that I could type but that would require me to think about them more than once during the current lunar cycle so instead I'll leave that task up to the reader